 What is Simple Diffusion

-Simple diffusion is defined as the movement of substances like ions, atoms, and molecules from an area of their higher concentration to lower concentration without the involvement of any other molecules.
+Simple diffusion is defined as the movement of substances like ions, atoms, and molecules from an area of their higher concentration to lower concentration without the involvement of any other molecules like a carrier protein.

 How does Simple Diffusion Work and What happens during the Process

-It occurs because the particles undergoing this process are always in a state of random motion.
-It is a natural phenomenon where the particles move along a concentration gradient in a solution or across a semipermeable membrane to attain a state of equilibrium on both sides.
+It is a natural phenomenon where the particles move along a concentration gradient in a solution through a semipermeable membrane to attain equilibrium on both sides.
+Simple diffuson occurs because the particles undergoing this process are always in a state of random motion.

 What are the Characteristics of Simple Diffusion